 Let’s face it- family life is a huge adjustment from your care-free single days where you were responsible for no one except yourself.
-It is a wonderful, joyous gift to be surrounded by family but there are times when things may be going less than spectacular and you think, “Is this really my life?”
-The thing to remember about raising children is that there are lots of phases and each one has its own blessings and its own challenges.
+It is a wonderful, joyous gift to be surrounded by family.
+However, there are times when things may be going less than spectacular and you think, “Is this really my life?”
+The thing to remember about raising children is that there are lots of phases.
+Each one has its own blessings and its own challenges.
 Hopefully, you already feel the benefits of family time.
-But even those of us that feel happy in our family life most of the time, sometimes need a few pointers to get through those slumps.
+Even those of us that feel happy in our family life most of the time, sometimes need a few pointers to get through the slumps.
 Well, I am happy to have a clinical psychologist and a mother of two, Dr. Stephanie O’Leary, to share with you some tips on how to be happy in your family life.

 Tips On How To Be Happy In Your Family Life

 Dr. O’Leary has just published a new book called, Parenting in the Real World: The Rules Have Changed.
 Drop The Guilt.
 Handle any Parenting Situation in 7 Simple Steps.
-Written in an easy to read conversational style, Dr. O’Leary understands the reality parents face in juggling parenting responsibilities and facing new challenges and she shares her own personal stories and simple solutions.
+Written in an easy to read conversational style, Dr. O’Leary understands the reality parents face in juggling parenting responsibilities and facing new challenges.
+She shares her own personal stories and simple solutions.
 Dr. O’Leary’s tips include listening, respect, setting boundaries, having fun and self-care for parents.
 I have been given permission to share an excerpt from her book with you here.
 This excerpt focuses tips for how to be happy in your family life.
 I have included an affiliate link to the book below for your convenience.

 I hope you enjoy this excerpt of Parenting in the Real World printed here with permission.